Optical Print Centering

 Sometimes optical centering results in the top margin being narrower than the sides.
 In that case, you will probably want to use one of the other centering options.

 How big should the mount be?
 It is ultimately a matter of taste.
 I myself dislike mounts that seem overly large; there is something pretentious about them.
 But a good image deserves a little “personal space.”
-One option is to use the golden ratio ( ~ 1.6180), which dates back to Pythagoras and is considered an aesthetic ideal.
-If the ratio of the mount dimensions to the print dimensions is the golden ratio, then the ratio of the mount area to the print area is the golden ratio squared, or ~ 2.62.
+One option is to use the golden ratio (Φ ≈ 1.61803), which dates back to Pythagoras and is considered an aesthetic ideal.
+If the ratio of the mount dimensions to the print dimensions is the golden ratio, then the ratio of the mount area to the print area is the golden ratio squared, or Φ2 ≈ 2.62.
 The area ratio is displayed above when calculating the print and mat dimensions.
-I have used the visible mount area including the space inside the mat, minus any excess space at the bottom of the mat, as this seems to determine the overall impression.
+I have used the entire visible mount area, minus any excess space at the bottom of the mat, as this seems to determine the overall impression.
 A good range is maybe 2.3 – 2.9.